Smoked Turkey Brine Recipe! Plus Dry Rub And Butter Injection!

 Use a meat thermometer to ensure your turkey reaches an internal temperature of 165 before removing it to serve!
 Turkey needs to be cooked to temperature but not time on this.

 Next time I plan to keep basting it with a vegetable base or a combination with the garlic base broth.
-Just to make the turkey skin not so rubbery and more crispy skin instead.
+Just to make the turkey skin less rubbery and more crispy.

 Slice and serve!